 Aaron Rodgers leads Packers past undermanned 49ers, 34-17

 SANTA CLARA, Calif.
-(AP) — Aaron Rodgers barely recognized this version of the San Francisco 49ers from the team that dominated Green Bay twice last season.
-But that doesn't mean he was going to let up one bit.
+(AP) — Aaron Rodgers took advantage of the undermanned San Francisco 49ers rather than sympathizing with the team that dominated his Green Bay Packers twice last season.

-Rodgers threw for 305 yards and four touchdowns and the Green Bay Packers overwhelmed the undermanned 49ers 34-17 on Thursday night.
+Rodgers threw for 305 yards and four touchdowns and the Packers overwhelmed the depleted 49ers 34-17 on Thursday night.

-“It was a different game,” Rodgers said.
-“They’re obviously depleted on both sides of the ball.
-They’ve had probably one of the worst injury years I’ve seen in a long time, so it’s not the same football team we saw twice last year, but they still have possibly the best middle linebacker in the game and a lot of pride.
-We went out and executed the way we expected to.”
+“They’re a different team on paper for sure," Rodgers said.
+"They’ve had some tough injuries to some really key players, but no one’s feeling sorry for anybody in this league.
+That’s the way it goes.
+Nobody’s feeling sorry for us.
+We’re dealing with injuries.”

 Rodgers connected on deep shots to Davante Adams and Marquez Valdes-Scantling, and a short toss to Marcedes Lewis in the first half to get the Packers (6-2) out to a 21-3 lead over the Niners (4-5).